Time-energy uncertainty relation for noisy quantum metrology: Proof of the sensitivity uncertainty relation

 Now suppose that \ref{z:yf8Wki00SdWM} holds.
 Then

-and therefore the first term on the right hand side of~\eqref{z:7I2ojQMuazIH} must vanish, and since $\partial_t^2 p_k \geq 0$ for all $k$ for which $p_k=0$ as $p_k$ reaches a minimum at that point, we must necessarily have that $\partial_t^2 p_k = 0$ for all those $k$.
+and therefore the first term on the right-hand side of~\eqref{z:7I2ojQMuazIH} must vanish, and since $\partial_t^2 p_k \geq 0$ for all $k$ for which $p_k=0$ as $p_k$ reaches a minimum at that point, we must necessarily have that $\partial_t^2 p_k = 0$ for all those $k$.